a-andres1/hw-1-code-refactor/README.md

 I considered changing class 'float-left' and 'float-right' on the sections in main, but after what we talked about in class/what I read reguarding keeping classes to use for later styling for other elements I decided against changing them.

 I did change the class seo in Horiseon to an id since that felt like a very specific instance.

+Next was the aside.
+As I mention in my HTML, I left the classes on aside so that I could override the main section css.

+At that point I felt that I had added as many semantic tags as I could and my page wasn't completely broken so I moved on to the css.

+Reminder that the entire time I was messing with the HTML, I was rename/editing/deleting unnessecary css.
+So at this point it was really about figuring out how it was supposed to be structured.
+Our assignment said that our css should be structured "logically" without taking the sequence of the html into account.
+Which seemed weird at first but then I found a [great page](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Organizing) over at mdn that helped explain what that mean.

 It was suggested on mdn that we use something easily searchable that doesn't appear in our code to desonate sections.
 I used || as that isn't something that appears in my css.
-I did also straight up take it from the mdn page that suggested it.